 Assignment F is a unique opportunity to apply the core GIS skills covered in previous lessons.
-To do so, students will be given general direction for conducting an analysis of telecommunications tower siting ordinances in a Bay Area municipality.
-Students have the option to work in small teams to determine a plan for meeting the project objectives.
-Each student will then prepare a professional-grade map and summary methodological report.
-The assignment illustrates how practitioners utilize GIS to analyze local urban planning policies, store and maintain geospatial data, and prepare quality maps for internal and public uses.
+Students will choose between one of two projects based on their interests: (1) conducting an analysis of telecommunications tower siting ordinances in a Bay Area municipality, or (2) preparing General Plan Update maps for the City of Mountain View, CA. Students have the option to work in small teams to determine a plan for meeting the project objectives.
+Each student will then prepare professional-grade maps and a summary methodological report to illustrate how practitioners utilize GIS to analyze local urban planning policies, store and maintain geospatial data, and prepare quality maps for internal and public uses.

 Assignment G involves the conceptualization, development, and execution of an independent GIS project.
 Tasks include preparing draft and final project descriptions, the development of a hand-drawn concept map, and the production of a summary report and poster map.
-Students will present their project findings to the class on the final day of the course.
+Students will present their project findings to the class on the final day of the course (attendance is required).
 Completion of Assignment G will constitute the professional engagement unit for this course since the tasks will mirror the process by which urban planners with GIS skills undertake a professional GIS project.